-Responding to and engaging in a plethora of his own images and found images, he applies his understanding of the complex transactions of representation in the making of art.
-With the collision of word, picture, shape and line [an agitated step-child of his commercial design work] he has evolved a unique signature – sometimes tripping over the echoes of other signatures – that reverberates in the forever-evolving visual languages of our time.
+Responding to and engaging in a plethora of his own images and found images, he applies his understanding of the complex transactions in making art.
+With the collision of word, picture, shape and line [an agitated step-child of his commercial design work] he has evolved a unique signature, that reverberates in the forever-evolving visual languages of our time.

 His unique, singular work, is iconic.
 Ironic.
-Often humourous.
+Often humorous.
 And sometimes dour.

 But always – Terribly, Terribly, True.